binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ![](images/ThreatTags/PreventionAVERAGE.png)

 1. Dumpster diving: Make sure your trash baskets are only used for trash that is not sensitive.
 Educate -> monitor -> test, repeat.
 All bins that could hold not only sensitive printed material, but any sensitive material that has been shredded or not, should be locked and fixed securely to something difficult to move.
 Destroy your own sensitive material, and use shredders that shred material in more than one way to ensure very hard to re-assemble pieces.
 Not all paper shredders are created equal.
-Understand the pros and cons.
+Understand the pros and cons
 2. Printed matter left in insecure places: Your desk is insecure.
 Consider whether printing sensitive information is necessary.
 Is there a better way?
-If you have to print it and if it needs to be retained, then it should also be locked in some kind of safe storage that can not easily be removed.
+If you have to print it and if it needs to be retained, then it should also be locked in some kind of safe storage that can not easily be removed
 3. Printer Management: Most modern MFD’s have the capability to encrypt hard drives, which should be used whilst the device is in operation.
-However, it should also be considered best practice to remove or [degausse](http://blog.binarymist.net/2013/03/17/erasing-data-from-your-drives/) MFD hard drives before the device leaves the premise at end of life or lease.
+However, it should also be considered best practice to remove or [degausse](http://blog.binarymist.net/2013/03/17/erasing-data-from-your-drives/) MFD hard drives before the device leaves the premise at end of life or lease

 There are many attack vectors represented here in the following countermeasures:

 * Outside bins that lock
 * High quality shredders
 * Easily accessible and convenient lockable storage for each individual staff member.
-Make sure they are very easy to use, or else they won't be used.
+Make sure they are very easy to use, or else they won't be used
 * Policy and possible company culture change for all of the above points and any that I have missed
 * Education -> monitor -> test, repeat